 The College will use the following official ways of communicating information to the student.
-It is the responsibility of the student to respond to any and all information sent from the College faculty or staff.
+It is the responsibility of the student to respond to any information sent from the College faculty or staff.

-- ♦ Student Mailboxes - Verbal announcements are usually given in Chapel on issues concerning the entire student body. - ♦ Student Email assigned by Trinity College and MyTitus - ♦ Trinity College of Florida's Facebook Page
+- ◆ Student Mailboxes - ◆ Verbal announcements are given in Chapel on issues concerning the entire student body. - Student Email assigned by Trinity College and MyTitus. - ◆ Trinity College of Florida's official social media pages. - ◆ Student Event Calendar located on MyTitusSIS-Oasis. - ◆ Postings on TV's located throughout the Trinity College properties. - ◆ SMS (Short message service-texting)